IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page workflowEquipmentIds | int | Workflow Equipment ID is one of the unique identifier for this workflow equipment record. workflowIds | int | Workflow Ids is the unique identifier of the associated workflow. equipmentIds | string | Equipment Id one of the filter option and the unique identifier of the associated equipment.
+PageSize | int | The number of results per page workflowEquipmentIds | int | Workflow Equipment ID is the unique identifier for the associated equipment within the workflow. workflowIds | int | Workflow Ids is the unique identifier of the associated workflow. equipmentIds | string | Equipment IDs are the unique identifier of the associated equipment.

 ### 17. Workflow Facility Table

 This section outlines how to retrieve data from the Workflow Facility table using the provided endpoint.
+Facility workflows are typically labeled Inspection.
 You have the flexibility to fetch specific data by including workflow Facility Ids, workflow Ids and facility Ids.
-The Unit type endpoint also supports pagination for managing large datasets effectively.
+The Workflow Facility endpoint also supports pagination for managing large datasets effectively.

 > Example Request